Early voting numbers for Texoma counties

-WICHITA FALLS, Texas (TNN) - Texas voters continued to flock to the polls for early voting on Thursday.
+WICHITA FALLS, Texas (TNN) - Texas voters continued to flock to the polls for early voting over the weekend.

 The Cumulative Votes tab is represented by the total amount of votes cast in-person and via mail-in ballots.